ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

 #columns(2, gutter: 8pt)[

+  == VII.
+Open source software for the Arts
+  #line(length: 100%, stroke: 1pt + black)

+  The appeal of open _Free and Open Source Software_ (FOSS) is the increased control over the code running on their machine.
+As a package and easily be audited by reading through its source code, this level of transparency in turn, increases the security of FOSS software as bugs in the source code can be spotted and patched by that's software's community.
+FOSS software is very stable for long-term projects due to the distributed nature of the source code.
 If a FOSS reliant part of program or application grows stale or falls into disrepair by its original creators, then that part of the program can just as easily be continued by community at large and have development continued.
+Over the past decade, this kind of permissive licensing that allows for easy incorporation of FOSS projects has been promoted on source code hosting platforms such as Github @picha_serbout_2024.

   Nix is fundamentally built on a source deployment model, where packages are built from source Nix deviations into its unique path in the Nix store.
 For a lot of users, building from source can be frustrating, due the time it can take.
 However building from source with Nix allows for a high level of reproducibility, flexibility and transparency in open source software.
 By having the compilation of the software taking place on the end users personal hardware a large swath of supply chain vulnerabilities are avoided @dellaiera_2024.